 When the highest level of schooling in 2016 is compared with figures of 2011, it is evident that the situation regarding the level of education in Mpumalanga improved over the 5-year period in general.
-For example in 2016, 11.3 per cent of the people 20 years and older have not received any schooling compared to 14.0 per cent in 2011 (Figure 4.1.1).
+For example, in 2016, 11.3 per cent of the people 20 years and older have not received any schooling compared to 14.0 per cent in 2011.
 The percentage of the population that obtained a matric increased from 29.4 per cent in 2011 to 34.0 per cent in 2016.
-The share of the population that obtained a post-school qualification was the only significant deterioration with a decline from 9.1 per cent in 2011 to 8.1 per cent in 2016.
+The 2017 Grade 12 pass rate was 74.8 per cent of which it indicated the fifth highest/lowest among the provinces.
+According to the Department of Basic Education's Education Realities report of 2016, there were 1 074 352 learners in ordinary public and independent schools in Mpumalanga.
+The learner-educator ratio (LER) in public schools of Mpumalanga increased from 30.8 learners per educator in 2014 to 31.8 in 2016.